AJGreaves/picflip/README.md

 ### Project Goals

-The primary goal of PicFlip! is to provide a clean, intuative and child friendly game to entertain and delight it's users.
+The primary goal of PicFlip! is to provide a clean, intuitive and child friendly game to entertain and delight it's users.
 PicFlip! has two target audiences: Pre-school children and their parents.

 #### Player goals